Azure/azure-functions-core-tools/README.md

 Usage: func azure functionapp <action> [-/--options]

 Actions:
-create              Create a new Function App in Azure with default settings enable-git-repo     Enable git repository on your Azure-hosted Function App fetch-app-settings  Retrieve App Settings from your Azure-hosted Function App and store locally.
+enable-git-repo     Enable git repository on your Azure-hosted Function App fetch-app-settings  Retrieve App Settings from your Azure-hosted Function App and store locally.
 Alias: fetch list                List all Function Apps in the selected Azure subscription